mingkaic/tenncor/README.md

 ## Synopsis

-Tenncor library abstracts away tensor functions.
+The Tenncor library facilitates developers in coding mathematical tensor functions in C++.
-A tensor is an N-dimensional geometric object.

-These objects are often used in machine learning models.
-Quite often, the such system will need some derivative of the function.

-Tenncor simplifies the process by applying automatic differentiation, which takes advantage of chain rule to efficiently compute the desired derivative at any junction in the function graph.

-Tenncor builds the graphs such that data propogates reactively, meaning updates on individual leaves will trigger updates to corresponding ancestors.

-Tensor operators are overloaded for custom nodes, so the resulting graph follows built-in C++ precedence and associativity rules.
+Through Tenncor, developers can obtain the tensor function's nth derivative via automatic differentiation.
+A tensor is an N-dimensional numerical value container that organizes its content by some shape.
+A M by N matrix for instance, is a 2-dimensional tensor with a shape of <N, M> (in Tenncor).

+Tensor abstractions are often useful in machine learning models because features (represented as a tensor) are almost always transformed in an ordered fashion.
+Since transforming arrays with respect to shape and type information is often tedious, cython frameworks are currently the best tools for ML.
+Tenncor aims to provide cython's elegant interface in C++ with minimal dependenices.

 ## Building